sohaibcs1/Flask_Image_Summary_Using_deep_Learning/README.md

 Step1: Select the Image from your PC <br><br>
 <img src="/screenshot/a1.png" width="600"/> <br>
-Step2: After upload press the button for prediction.
-You will see a summary about the image  <br><br>
+Step2: After uploading Image.
+You will see texual summary of a Image  <br><br>
 <img src="/screenshot/a2.png" width="600"/> <br>
 <h1>Code Screenshot Image <h1> <br>
 <img src="/screenshot/a3.png" width="600"/> <br>